bensonchn/sentiment_analysis_headlines/README.md

 ## Things that can be improved
 The vader library or other common ones (NLTK or Textblob) arent refined enough to understand fully the headlines whether or not they are good or bad.
-The library can be fine tuned to have more accurate representation of the headlines sentiments
+The library must be fine tuned to have more accurate representation of the headlines sentiments

 ## Conclusion
 In this test, I found that different website will not have the exact same news: news might be missing but with three different websites we can overall assess a feeling of what the market might feel.
 We can also assess if the website may have biases¶